Transforming Notts Together complete prayer walk across the diocese

 From 1st to 15th May, the TNT team walked an incredible 78.1 miles starting in inner-city Nottingham, journeying through outer estates, and continuing into rural Nottinghamshire.
 The walk culminated in a joyful celebration service at Southwell Minster on Thursday, 15th May.

-TNT Chief Office, Simon Cartwright commented:
+TNT Chief Officer, Simon Cartwright commented:

 Over the course of the walk, the team visited 102 churches and community projects, walking with one shared purpose: to overcome poverty and injustice in Nottingham and Nottinghamshire.